ycpcs/cs101-spring2017/index.md

 ## News

+* **Mar 9** &mdash; Solutions to Spring 2016 Exam 2 are posted on the [Practice Exams](practice/index.html) page.
+Also, the Spring 2015 Exam 2 has been posted as an additional practice exam.
 * **Mar 6** &mdash; **Exam 2** will take place in class on **Tuesday, Mar 14th**.
 The format will be the same as Exam 1.
 A practice exam is available on the [Practice Exams](practice/index.html) page.
 * **Feb 7** &mdash; Solutions to the first practice exam are available on the [Practice Exams](practice/index.html) page.
 * **Jan 31** &mdash; **Exam 1** will take place in class on **Tuesday, Feb 14th**.
 It is closed book and closed notes: however, you will have the [reference card](refcard.pdf) as a reference.
 There will be a written part and a programming part.
 The [Practice Exams](practice/index.html) page has a practice exam.